How are our shorelines changing overtime? How can we protect them?

 Scientists are working with communities to build and test natural ways to Restore the Shore.

-Introduce your students to a living shoreline project and research station in Cedar Key, Florida through virtual reality (VR) tours.
+Students learned about a living shoreline project and research station in Cedar Key, Florida through virtual reality (VR) tours.

 Middle School and High School Students (grades 7-10)